the privy skin care difference

 What sets Privy Skin Care apart from other estheticians and spas?
-One important difference is our dedication to scrutinizing everything we put on your skin, and avoiding all unnecessary additives, fragrances and chemicals.
+An important difference is our dedication to scrutinizing everything we put on your skin.
+We avoid all unnecessary additives, fragrances and chemicals.
 All of the products we use have been thoroughly scrutinized and tested for your safety.
-But, you might ask, wouldn’t any commercially available product already be tested for safety by the FDA?
-Sadly, no. The FDA does not regulate skin care products, and has no authority to require recalls of harmful cosmetics.
-Most marketing claims made by skin care and cosmetic companies are also unregulated (meaning no one checks to make sure they are true), and descriptions such as “hypoallergenic” or “natural” can mean anything, or nothing at all.
-In fact most dermatologist agree that they have little or no medical meaning.
+Most marketing claims made by skin care and cosmetic companies are unregulated (meaning no one checks to make sure they are true).
+Descriptions such as “hypoallergenic” or “natural” can mean anything, or nothing at all.
+In fact, most dermatologist agree that they have little or no medical meaning.
 While the European Union has banned more than 1,000 ingredients from use in cosmetics, the FDA has only prohibited a few.

-Where do you start?
-It’s nearly impossible to avoid every single synthetic chemical, but you can do your part in limiting the amount of toxins your expose yourself to.
+While it’s nearly impossible to avoid every single synthetic chemical, you can do your part in limiting the amount of toxins your expose yourself to.
 Educate yourself and do your research before you buy.
 Take care of your body, it’s the only one you’re going to get!

 You can also visit the EWG’s Skin Deep Database to research toxic chemicals that could be in your cosmetic and personal care products.

 Fragrance: It may help sell products from face cream to laundry detergent, but do you know what’s in it?
-Federal law doesn’t require companies to list on product labels any of the chemicals in their fragrance mixture.
-Recent research from EWG and the Campaign for Safe Cosmetics found an average of 14 chemicals in 17 name brand fragrance products, none of them listed on the label.
 Fragrances can contain hormone disruptors and are among the top 5 allergens in the world, responsible for allergies, dermatitis, respiratory distress and potential effects on the reproductive system.
 Buy fragrance free wherever possible.

-Hydroquinone: A skin bleaching chemical that can cause a skin disease called ochronosis, with blue-black lesions that in the worst cases become permanent black caviar-size bumps.
+Hydroquinone: A skin bleaching chemical that can cause a skin disease called ochronosis.
 In animal studies, hydroquinone has caused tumor development.

 Parabens: (specifically Propyl-, Isopropyl-, Butyl-, and Isobutyl- parabens): Parabens are widely used preservatives that prevent the growth of bacteria, mold and yeast in cosmetic products.
-However, Parabens possess estrogen-mimicking properties that are associated with increased risk of breast cancer, and may disrupt the endocrine system and cause reproductive and developmental disorders.
+However, Parabens possess estrogen-mimicking properties.
+They are associated with increased risk of breast cancer, and may disrupt the endocrine system, causing reproductive and developmental disorders.
 They can be found in makeup, body washes, deodorants, shampoos and facial cleansers.

 •Notify the FDA’s Center for Food Safety and Applied Nutrition (CFSAN) Adverse Event Reporting System (CAERS) by phone at 301-436-2405 or by email at CAERS@cfsan.fda.gov;